 SCIENCE PHOTO LIBRARY SCIENCE PHOTO LIBRARY

-Pierre Curie (1859-1906), Nobel Prize-winning French physicist.
-Curie studied at the Sorbonne in Paris, where he subsequently became an assistant teacher.
+Pierre Curie.
+Portrait of Nobel Prize-winning French physicist Pierre Curie (1859-1906), taken in 1904.
+Pierre Curie studied at the Sorbonne in Paris, where he became an assistant teacher.
 With his brother he discovered the piezoelectric effect in crystals.
-In 1895 he married Polish-French physicist Marie Sklodowska and together they embarked on joint research into the newly discovered phenomenon of radioactivity.
-Although sometimes dangerous, their work was highly successful: they discovered two new elements (polonium and radium) and won the 1903 Nobel Prize for physics.
-Marie also won the 1911 Nobel Prize for chemistry, five years after Pierre's tragic death in a road accident.
+In 1895 he married Polish- French physicist Marie Sklodowska and together they embarked on joint research into the newly discovered phenomenon of radioactivity.
+Although sometimes dangerous, their work was highly successful: they discovered two new elements (polonium and radium), and jointly won the 1903 Nobel Prize for physics for their work on radio- activity.
+Pierre Curie died in a road accident.

 Model release not available.
 Property release not required.